 Secondary teaching specialist areas and prerequisites

-A minor sequence in accounting
+Major or minor in accounting

 English as an Additional Language (EAL)

 Major or minor study in one of Linguistics, a second language (i.e. not the applicant’s first language) or appropriate TESOL Studies